 For some women who have had prior chemotherapy treatments, Rubraca, Zejula or Lynparza may also be options.
 These uses are based on factors such as number of prior therapies and BRCA mutation or HRD.

 The Future of PARP Inhibitor Treatment

 Then there’s the matter of possible resistance to the PARP inhibitors.
 Sometimes patients will become resistant to PARP inhibitors.
-How should we address these instances medically?
-We need to understand how best to use other agents and methods to neutralize the potential for resistances.
+Researchers are trying to understand how best to use other agents and methods to neutralize the potential for resistances.
 Fortunately, there are a lot of labs working on the answer to that question now, in addition to conducting further clinical trials.